 Formaldehyde Testing can prevent medium to severe ailments, or even cancers

-mr natural® environmental group provide precise testing for volatile formaldehyde levels.
-If you are concerned about formaldehyde levels due to of health symptoms, odours or obvious formaldehyde sources, testing can provide quantitative proof through laboratory analytics or real-time results using highly accurate portable sensor meters.
-Testing can be performed in multiple locations or long term analytics with data logging.
+mr natural® environmental group provides precise testing for volatile formaldehyde levels.
+If you are concerned about formaldehyde levels due to health symptoms, odours or obvious formaldehyde sources, testing can provide quantitative proof through laboratory analytics or real-time results using highly accurate portable sensor meters.
+Testing can be performed in multiple locations or long-term analytics with data logging.

 Recommended Maximum Exposure Levels

 Short term exposure is 123 µg/m3 or 100 ppb based on a 1 hour average.
 We believe this it too high and should be more than half.
 Long term exposure is set at 50 µg/m3 or 40 ppb based on a 8 hour average.
 People may vary in their sensitivity to formaldehyde and some may experience symptoms at lower levels.

 When you factor in the respiratory rate of children, their proximity to surfaces out-gassing formaldehyde, and their small body mass, their exposure rate increases by 10 to 20 fold.
 The maximum exposure levels set by associations such as OSHA, WHO and EPA, are mainly considering adults in the workplace with an 8 hour or less exposure limit.
 In a residential environment, the exposure duration could be up to 24 hours.

 - burning sensations of the eyes, nose, & throat

 Health Risks of High Levels of Formaldehyde